howion/notes/notes/abstract-algebra/01-group-theory/14-direct-products-and-sums.md

 Let $\Set{G_i}$ be a non-empty family of groups, then the **(external) weak direct product** of the groups $G_i$ denoted with $\prod^w G_i$ is the set of all $f \in \prod G_i$ such that $f(i) = e_i$ for all but a finite number of $i \in I$.

-> That is, non-identiy elements of the tuple $f$ are finite.
+> That is, non-identity elements of the tuple $f$ are finite.
 Tuple consists of "mostly" identity elements.

 Notice that if $I$ is finite, then every direct product is a weak direct product.